xcart/xcart-docs/_pages/kb_en/multivendor/vendor_partners/vendor_partners_vendor_experience/creating_new_vendor_staff_profiles.md

 After adding the staff email address(es) they require and setting the access level(s), the vendor needs to click the **Save changes** button.
 This will create the new vendor staff profile(s).

-Once a user profile for a new vendor staff member has been created, the vendor needs to {% link "send them an invitation" ref_0wN2KuZB %} so they can log in to the vendor area and begin their work.
+Once a user profile for a new vendor staff member has been created, the vendor needs to {% link "send them an invitation" ref_0wN2KuZB %} so they can log in to the vendor area, confirm their staff status and begin their work.

 _Related pages:_